7h3w4lk3r/pyback/README.md

 `pip install -r windows_requirments.txt`
 `pyinstaller -onefile -noconsole backdoor.py`

-pyinstaller will encrease the detection rate. use version 3.1.1 only.if you have any other versions installed its highly recommended to replace it for better evasion chance.
+### pyinstaller will encrease the detection rate.

-for a list of commnads type 'help' in the listener console when connected to the backdoor.
+### for a list of commnads type 'help' in the listener console when connected to the backdoor.

-# Tips
+# To Do
-. to use upload functionality you should put the target file in the same directory as the listener.py file.
-. backdoor doesnt auto-activate the persistence module for better evasion chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
-. the `enum` command may take a few minutes and results will be saved in the listener directory. to see colored output use `cat enum*.txt`
-. spawn function will run an FUD reverse powershell payload on victim machine, you can catch it with `nc -nvlp [port]`
+.
+Add a low-level port scanner
+.
+Add more credential dumping and persistence methods
+.
+Add obfuscation methods

 # PoC
 :heavy_exclamation_mark: DO NOT upload this on VirusTotal or anywhere else, I DID IT FOR YOU :heavy_exclamation_mark: